rsc-cis133DA-in-v12/CIS133DA-L8-Project-Template/README.md

     - Set the text color to gray using your desired color method.
 0. Style the links within the aside section to:
     - Set the text color using your desired color method.
+0. For the body style, add a margin of 0.
 0. Save your changes.
 0. If necessary, open the Template and About page.
 Compare how the changes you made to the styles appear for both pages.